 Partly cloudy.
 Isolated showers, falling as snow above 1500 metres.
 Patchy morning fog in the southeast.
 Winds northwesterly 15 to 25 km/h turning westerly in the late morning.
 Daytime maximum temperatures between 9 and 17.

 No UV Alert, UV Index predicted to reach 2 [Low]

 Sunday 27 July

 Partly cloudy.
 Isolated showers in the southeast in the morning.
 Areas of morning fog in the west.
 Winds westerly 15 to 25 km/h turning northwesterly 25 to 35 km/h in the morning.
 Overnight temperatures falling to between 2 and 8 with daytime temperatures reaching between 8 and 17.

 Mostly sunny.
-Winds westerly 15 to 20 km/h becoming light during the day.
-Overnight temperatures falling to between 2 and 11 with daytime temperatures reaching 20 to 25.
+Isolated snow showers about the ranges above 1500 metres until evening.
+Winds northwesterly 20 to 30 km/h becoming light during the afternoon.
+Overnight temperatures falling to between 2 and 8 with daytime temperatures reaching between 10 and 18.